 Students who will be absent from classes are expected to contact the College to report their absence.
-If the student expects to be absent for more than two days, (s)he must call the Department Chair or Dean to discuss the reason for the absence.
+If a student expects to be absent for more than two days, he/she must call the Department Chair, the Associate Dean or the Academic Dean to discuss the reason for the absence.

-Should a student's absences reach 25% of the total scheduled hours in a term for any course, the student will be placed on attendance probation.
-Students placed on attendance probation will be encouraged to meet with the Academic Dean, or designee, to develop a plan to improve the student's attendance.
-Students placed on attendance probation will be returned to non-probation status at the start of the next term assuming they have satisfactorily completed the course requirements.
+Should a student's absences reach 25% of the total scheduled hours in a term for any course, the student will be given a written warning.
+Students given a warning will be encouraged to meet with the Academic Dean, or designee, to develop a plan to improve the student's attendance.
+Students placed on attendance probation will be returned to non-probation status at the start of the next term, assuming they have satisfactorily completed the course requirements.

 Should a student's absences for any single course reach 40% of the total scheduled hours in a term, the student may be withdrawn from the course.
 Should a student's absences reach 40% of the total scheduled hours for all courses, the student may be withdrawn from the institution.
+Students have seven days from the notification date of suspension to appeal being withdrawn from the course or institution.

-Students who miss fourteen consecutive calendar days in all classes may be dropped from school.
+Students who miss 14 consecutive calendar days in all classes may be dropped from school.